yashChouriya/react-node-firebase-auth/README.md

 # react-node-firebase-auth
-A simple authentication | Authentication module using React, Node and Firebase
+A simple Authentication | Authorization module using React, Node and Firebase